wp-plugins/easyrecipe/trunk/readme.txt

 * Only display stars on comments if the comment actually has a non-zero rating
 * Removes the ratings microformat information if there are no ratings to keep the Google test page happy

+= 1.2.1 =
+* Fix for settings not being stored correctly

 == Upgrade Notice ==